 EA Sports Predict 2026 World Cup Winner After Four Straight Correct Forecasts

-• The gaming company used a full tournament simulation featuring all 48 teams, official squads and 104 fixtures
+• The gaming company used a full tournament simulation featuring all 48 teams, official squads and, across all 104 fixtures

-• Spain enter the tournament among the favourites following their Euro 2024 triumph and are expected to challenge strongly for the title
+• Spain enter the tournament among the favourites after their Euro 2024 triumph and are expected to be a strong contender

 EA Sports have predicted the winner of the 2026 FIFA World Cup as they attempt to extend their remarkable record of correctly forecasting the champions of each of the last four tournaments.

-To make their prediction, EA Sports simulated the entire World Cup using the game's World Cup mode, which includes all licensed teams, official squads and every one of the tournament's 104 fixtures.
+To make their prediction, EA Sports simulated the tournament using the game's World Cup mode, which includes all licensed teams, official squads and every one of the tournament's 104 fixtures.

 Erling Haaland adds £320,000 yellow Ferrari to eye-watering car collection